 What if you went into surgery expecting great improvement to your breathing, only to come out breathless - for life?

 It can happen.
-But you can also avoid it - whether you choose surgery or not - and you can even treat it.
+But you can also avoid empty nose syndrome (ENS) should you choose surgery - and you can even treat it.
 Having Nasal Surgery? will show you how.

-- Are you considering nasal surgery, but would like to avoid becoming an empty nose syndrome patient?
+- Are you considering nasal surgery, but would like to avoid becoming an ENS patient?

 - Would you like to make sure you have explored all the alternatives before undergoing nasal surgery?